Picovoice/porcupine/binding/web/template/README.md

 ### Factory

-If you wish to build your own worker, or perhaps not use workers at all, use the factory packages.
+If you wish to not use workers at all, use the factory packages.
 This will let you instantiate Porcupine engine instances directly.

-The audio passed to the worker in the `process` function must be of the correct format.
+The audio passed to the engine in the `process` function must be of the correct format.
 The `WebVoiceProcessor` handles downsampling in the examples above to standard voice recognition format (16-bit, 16kHz linear PCM, single-channel).
 Use an `Int16Array` [typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays).
 If you are not using `WebVoiceProcessor`, you must ensure the audio passed to Porcupine is of that format.
 The Porcupine instance provides the length of the array required via `.frameLength`.

 E.g.: